testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/add-steps-manually.md

 ---

-You can manually add test steps to a test case that you recorded using the Testsigma test step recorder chrome extension.
+You can manually add test steps to a test case that you recorded using the Test recorder.

 &emsp;